itoshkov/itoshkov.github.io/git-tutorial.md

 unzip .repo/commits/c2.zip
 ```

-It's not that bad (if we ignore the ugly way we clean up the working folder),
+It's not that bad, if we ignore the ugly way we clean up the working folder,
 right?

 But what if we now go to lunch, and when we come back next day we forget what we
 checked out?
-(Yes, sometimes lunches are that long.)
+Yes, sometimes lunches are that long.

 We can do write some code and then commit: